WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `booleans`: Is the preview for the URL an oEmbed link fallback.
+-   `boolean`: Is the preview for the URL an oEmbed link fallback.

 <a name="isRequestingEmbedPreview" href="#isRequestingEmbedPreview">#</a> **isRequestingEmbedPreview**